ffigura/avo/3_real_angle_stack_avseth/README.md

   2: Compute Intercept and Gradient and attributes\
   &nbsp;&nbsp;&nbsp;2.1: compute and plot the Intercept and Gradient.\
-  &nbsp;&nbsp;&nbsp;2.2: compute and plot attributes from the Intercept and Gradient.\
+  &nbsp;&nbsp;&nbsp;2.2: compute and plot attributes from the Intercept and Gradient: AVO product, Reflection coefficient difference and Fluid factor.\